DevClate/365AutomatedLab/README.md

 Once you have created your 365 Developer Program Environment, you can start adding users.

 1. Install the module by
-2. Save the 365DataEnvironment.xlsx (located in LabSources)) file on to your system
+2. Save the 365DataEnvironment.xlsx (located in LabSources) file on to your system
-3. Run the below command to add the users to your environment.
+3. Run the below command to add users to your environment
    1. ```powershell
       Add-CT365User -FilePath "C:\Path\to\365DataEnvironment.xlsx" -Domain "yourdomain.onmicrosoft.com"
       ```
-4.
+4. Run the below command to add groups to your environment.
+The UserPrincipalName will be the email that you created for the admin of the tenant, or a user who has rights to do it.
+   1. ```powershell
+      Add-CT365Group -FilePath "C:\Path\to\365DataEnvironment.xlsx" -UserPrincialName "user@yourdomain.onmicrosoft.com" -Domain "yourdomain.onmicrosoft.com"
+      ```